Shōgun (2024 TV series): Development

 During the Television Critics Association's annual summer press tour in August 2018, FX announced it would make a new adaptation of the 1975 novel Shōgun by James Clavell and had given the production a straight-to-series order.
 Executive producers were expected to include Andrew Macdonald, Allon Reich, Michael De Luca, Michaela Clavell, Tim Van Patten, Eugene Kelly, and Ronan Bennett.
 Rachel Bennette is set as a supervising producer, Tom Winchester as a producer, Georgina Pope as a co-producer, and Eriko Miyagawa as an associate producer.
 Van Patten also directed the series and Bennett also wrote.
 FX Productions serves as the production company for the series.
 Hiroyuki Sanada serves as a producer and lead actor.

 In an interview with USA Today, Sanada described his role as a producer, saying "After twenty years in Hollywood, I'm a producer.
 It means I can say anything, anytime. [...]
 I had a team for the first time, ever.
 I carried the pressure of being a producer on my shoulder.
 But more than that, I had happiness."
 He also stressed keeping the show authentic to Japanese history.
 "If something is incorrect, people cannot focus on the drama.
 They don't want to see that kind of show.
 We needed to be authentic."
 Sanada had questioned the viability of a primarily Japanese-language series, feeling it was a "gamble".
 Marks joked that he did not understand why the network had greenlit "a very expensive sub-titled Japanese period piece whose central climax revolves around a poetry competition."

 Initially conceived as a miniseries, its success led FX to announce in May 2024 that a second and third season were officially announced to be in development, with the writer's room assembling in mid-2024.
-In November 2025, the new and recurring cast were announced for the second season.
-Sanada, Cosmo Jarvis, Tommy Bastow, Fumi Nikaidô, Hiroto Kanai, Yuka Kouri, Shinnosuke Abe, Yoriko Dōguchi, Yuko Miyamoto, and Eita Okuno were confirmed to reprise their roles from the first season while Asami Mizukawa, Masataka Kubota, Sho Kaneta, Takaaki Enoki, Jun Kunimura, and Ren Meguro were announced to have joined the cast.
+In November 2025, the new and returning cast were announced for the second season, with Sanada confirmed to reprise his role and executive produce.
+Cosmo Jarvis, Tommy Bastow, Fumi Nikaidô, Hiroto Kanai, Yuka Kouri, Shinnosuke Abe, Yoriko Dōguchi, Yuko Miyamoto, and Eita Okuno were also confirmed to reprise their roles from the first season while Asami Mizukawa, Masataka Kubota, Sho Kaneta, Takaaki Enoki, Jun Kunimura, and Ren Meguro were announced to have joined the cast.
+In March 2026, Risei Kukihara, Ryô Satô, Seishirō Nishida, Mantaro Koichi, and Takashi Yamaguchi joined the cast.
+In July 2026, Rick Kumazawa joined the cast.